tejanke/TryHackMe/writeups/learncyberin25days/README.md

 Using Burp Suite intruder with the cluster bomb setting, brute force your way into the web application login system using the provided short list of possible credentials while observing the differences in response output

-# Task 6 - Day 4 - WEb Exploitation
+# Task 6 - Day 4 - Web Exploitation
 * Fuzzing
 * gobuster
 * wfuzz